Dkusner/Challenge1/README.md

 * Python 3.6.3 64bits
 * MySQL 6.3.10 64bits
 *	IOS – High Sierra 10.13.4
 *	Date from hubspot  -“Engagements overview”

 ## 3. Extracting Data:

 ### 3.1	Pulling Data from Hubspot.
-The file 'getEngagements.py' combines the API and a Python script to extract the engagement data from the url.
+The file 'getEngagements.py' combines the API call and a Python script to extract the engagement data and convert to csv output.
 The libraries imported are:
 * urllib
 * urllib.request